Distilled Spirits Tax Return

 Override beginning inventory box: Only select this box if you are amending multiple returns.
 Your beginning inventory must always match your ending inventory on the previous period's return.

-Received from own bottling department (total from schedule 240-A).
-The total gallons of bottled or packaged distilled spirits over 100 proof received from your own bottling department as reported on your Distilled Spirits Received from Own Bottling Department schedule.
-The total must agree with the respective federal forms.
+Received from own bottling or packaging department (total from CDTFA-240-A).
 The system will automatically calculate this field.
+The number in this field represents the total gallons of bottled or packaged distilled spirits over 100 proof you received from your own bottling or packaging department as reported on your CDTFA-240-A, Distilled Spirits Received from Own Bottling or Packaging Department (schedule).

-The total gallons of bottled or packaged distilled spirits over 100 proof purchased or received from other California licensed distilled spirits manufacturers or importers as reported on your Distilled Spirits Purchased or Received from Other Licensed Distilled Spirits Manufacturers/Importers in California schedule.
 The system will automatically calculate this field.
+The number in this field represents the total gallons of bottled or packaged distilled spirits over 100 proof you purchased or received from other California licensed distilled spirits manufacturers, importers, or wholesalers as reported on your CDTFA-241-A, Distilled Spirits Purchased or Received from Other Licensed Distilled Spirits Manufacturers, Importers, or Wholesalers in California (schedule).

-Imported into California (total from schedule 242-A).
-The total gallons of bottled or packaged distilled spirits over 100 proof acquired by direct importation from out-of-state or from the Foreign Trade Zone as reported on your Distilled Spirits Imported into California schedule.
+Imported into California (total from CDTFA-242-A).
 The system will automatically calculate this field.
+The number in this field represents the total gallons of bottled or packaged distilled spirits over 100 proof you acquired by direct importation from out-of-state or from the Foreign Trade Zone as reported on your CDTFA-242-A, Distilled Spirits Imported into California (schedule).

 Returns from California retailers (do not include returns from wholesalers or returns from out-of-state).
 Enter the total gallons of bottled or packaged distilled spirits over 100 proof returned from California retailers.
 Wholesalers and rectifiers may accept the return of distilled spirits over 100 proof from retailers, provided the distilled spirits were sold to the retailer by the wholesaler or rectifier.
 Do not include returns from wholesalers or returns from out-of-state.